aqlaboratory/openfold/README.md

     --kalign_binary_path lib/conda/envs/openfold_venv/bin/kalign
 ```

 where `data` is the same directory as in the previous step.
+If `jackhmmer`,
-If `jackhmmer`, `hhblits`, `hhsearch` and `kalign` are available at the default path of `/usr/bin`, their `binary_path` command-line arguments can be dropped.
+`hhblits`, `hhsearch` and `kalign` are available at the default path of
+`/usr/bin`, their `binary_path` command-line arguments can be dropped.
+If you've already computed alignments for the query (see "Training"), you have
+the option to circumvent the expensive alignment computation here.

 ### Training

-After activating the OpenFold environment with `source scripts/activate_conda_env.sh`, install OpenFold by running
+After activating the OpenFold environment with
+`source scripts/activate_conda_env.sh`, install OpenFold by running

 ```bash
 python setup.py install
 ```

 To train the model, you will first need to precompute protein alignments.

-Create `mmcif_dir/` and download `.cif` files from the PDB (e.g., `wget https://files.rcsb.org/download/4DSN.cif`).
-Then run:
+You have two options.
+You can use the same procedure DeepMind used by running
+the following:

 ```bash
 python3 scripts/precompute_alignments.py mmcif_dir/ alignment_dir/ \